Event loop

 • TextFieldEvents

-These events can be implemented to receive notification on various actions that children controls are performing.
+These traits can be implemented to receive notifications about various actions that child controls are performing.

 #[Window(events=..., )]